RozhakXD/CommentMaster/README.md

 # CommentMaster
 ![CommentMaster Images](https://github.com/user-attachments/assets/eb333ed7-2276-4eea-8218-08a6fd3daede)

-**CommentMaster** is an advanced Python tool that automates the process of commenting on Facebook posts within a designated group.
-It allows you to efficiently post comments across multiple posts with ease.
-You can choose to include text, images, or both in your comments.
-CommentMaster simplifies the process by handling the details automatically, making it ideal for managing group interactions and boosting engagement.
+**CommentMaster** is a Python tool that automates commenting on Facebook posts within a specified group.
+It supports both text and image comments, making it easy to engage with posts efficiently.

 ## Key Features
 - **Image Support**: Attach images to your comments or opt for text-only comments, giving you flexibility in how you engage.